THE TEAM

 Amie Avila has been a vital part of the World Farmers team since 2020, bringing her expertise and dedication to the organization.
 She holds a degree in Business Administration from Southern New Hampshire University.
 Prior to joining World Farmers, Amie founded and successfully operated her own non-emergency medical transportation company for 18 years.
 Amie's favorite aspect of working with World Farmers is the opportunity to interact with farmers and assist them in developing business plans, helping them experience the rewards of owning and operating their own businesses.
 Her passion for empowering others and supporting sustainable agriculture is evident in her daily work.
 Outside of her professional role, Amie cherishes spending time with her husband, Charles, and their two daughters, Aaliyah and Mariah.
 They love going on new adventures together, creating lasting memories through exploration and shared experiences.

-Jessy Gill, Program and Policy Director
+Jessy Gill, Deputy Director

 Kurt Schuffels, Land and Conservation Manager